benoitc/gunicorn/docs/source/settings.rst

 The log config dictionary to use, using the standard Python logging module's dictionary configuration format.
-This option takes precedence over the :ref:`logconfig` option, which uses the older file configuration format.
+This option takes precedence over the :ref:`logconfig` and :ref:`logConfigJson` options, which uses the older file configuration format and JSON respectively.

 Format: https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig